dirtybrie/stringbean/README.md

 > [!IMPORTANT]
 > 1. The output for this script on windows is exponentially slower than linux.
 Just be mindful when you
 > want to generate anything above 5000 lines.
-If your using linux it will spit out a 200,000 line file like nothing.<br/>
+If your using linux it will spit out a 200,000 lines in a file like nothing.<br/>
 > 2. I have not tested stringbean on Mac yet, however macOS's core is a
 > POSIX-compliant operating system so the exceptions in this code should still follow through.
 > gnu/linux is based off of unix, Not to be construed as the same but the commands are similar